 - the property and installation meets the exempt provisions of Regulation 75A of the Local Government [General] Regulation 2005.

-Domestic greywater treatment systems
+Domestic greywater treatment systems: approval required

 - Domestic greywater treatment systems are more advanced than diversion devices - they collect, store, treat and disinfect greywater, which can then be used in washing machines, to flush toilets and irrigate gardens.